 George McGraw: Water, Water, Everywhere?
 Last year, I was sitting in my aunt's kitchen as she presided over dinner with her four small children.

-Her youngest son was the only one not to finish his macaroni and cheese, happily distracted by a favorite toy.
-His mother reached over, took the offending tank engine from his hand, and gestured to his plate.
-"Finish your dinner.
-There are kids starving in Africa. " Facesofwater.
+Americans use more than 100 gallons of water a day, not including the water used to produce our food, fuel, and clothes.
+We would rightly consider this abundance a blessing; after all, it has provided an unprecedented opportunity for development.
+As a human rights advocate, I believe this lack of awareness poses a serious problem.
+Facesofwater.
 Keepers of the Waters.
 Aquaculture.
 Global harvest of aquatic organisms in million tonnes, 1950–2010, as reported by the FAO Aquaculture, also known as aquafarming, is the farming of aquatic organisms such as fish, crustaceans, molluscs and aquatic plants.
 Aquaculture involves cultivating freshwater and saltwater populations under controlled conditions, and can be contrasted with commercial fishing, which is the harvesting of wild fish.
 Broadly speaking, finfish and shellfish fisheries can be conceptualized as akin to hunting and gathering while aquaculture is akin to agriculture.
 Mariculture refers to aquaculture practiced in marine environments and in underwater habitats.

 Peak water.
 Potential peak water curve for production of groundwater from an aquifer.
 The term peak water has been put forward as a concept to help understand growing constraints on the availability, quality, and use of freshwater resources.

 Hydraulic fracturing.
 The first experimental use of hydraulic fracturing was in 1947, and the first commercially successful applications were in 1949.